Introduction

 High levels of stress in employees lead to accidents, absenteeism, and eventually lower productivity.

-Yoga exercises followed by meditation help you in improving focus.
+Yoga exercises followed by meditation help you in improving focus and thus lower stress.
 This is because studies show that yoga helps in controlling cortisol – the stress hormone.

 3. Increased confidence

 Confidence primarily depends on your appearance.
 When you are fit and flexible you are high on confidence.
-Showcasing a strong rapport when it comes to interactions helps in getting things done quickly.
+Showcasing a strong rapport in interactions also plays a vital role in building confidence.

 Yoga exercises focus on improving your muscle strength and cardiovascular health.
 When you start feeling fit, you are able to focus more on work.
-This leads to better performance.
+This leads to increased confidence and better performance.

 4. High immunity